arcus/education_modules/sql_intermediate/sql_intermediate.md

 <div class = "important">

 Don't worry -- the data here, although it **looks** like human subject or patient data, is completely fabricated.
 We used sample data from the open source project [Synthea](https://synthetichealth.github.io/synthea).
+There are other clues that this data isn't real: for example, names include a numerical suffix, and SSN values are clearly fake.

 </div>